shadahmad7/holaahost-app/README.md

 ## Contributing

-If you'd like to contribute to Flightella's landing page or report any issues, please check out our Contributing Guidelines.
+If you'd like to contribute to Holaahost mobile app or report any issues, please check out our Contributing Guidelines.

 ## License